 Students and lecturers provide some insight.

-The master program is aimed at students who have a high level of competence as instrumentalists/vocalists or composers and music theorists for whom research is a central part of their artistic profile.
+The master programme is aimed at students who have a high level of competence as instrumentalists/vocalists or composers and music theorists for whom research is a central part of their artistic profile.
 The core of the program is an artistic-academic research project, which the students develop based on questions which emerge from their artistic practice.
 The project is supervised by two mentors from the broad spectrum of lecturers at the Academy of Music Basel including the institutes of Classical Music, Jazz and the Schola Cantorum Basiliensis.
 The project is supported further with courses that impart knowledge and skills in the areas of artistic-academic research methods, musicology, academic writing, music aesthetics, and research management.
 The double mentorship (artistic and academic) as well as the access to artistic courses and projects enables the students to pursue both their artistic and their academic development.
 To this end, internships in the school’s research departments or partner institutions (such as the Department of Musicology at the University of Basel or the Paul Sacher Foundation) give students an in-depth insight into research practice.
 The curriculum is compiled according to the requirements and objectives of their respective projects, thus enabling targeted and individual support.
 Additionally, research funds can also be applied for via a project fund.

 Prospects for doctoral studies